An extensive guide to the best breakfast you could have in Spain

 11. Huevos a la Flamenca Recipe

-Huevos a la Flamenca is a tasty baked meal made with eggs, a variety of vegetables, and some meat or fish.
+Huevos a la Flamenca is a tasty baked meal made with eggs, various vegetables, and some meat or fish.

 In Spain, eggs a la flamenca are commonly eaten during brunch or lunch; nevertheless, small servings of this dish may also be offered as a tapa.

-Spanish breakfast recipes like these seem to be connected to Andalusia, which is the region where flamenco was born.
+Spanish breakfast recipes or Spanish brunch recipes like these seem connected to Andalusia, the region where flamenco was born.

 Get the recipe: Huevos a la Flamenca